Home

 Buy a Price Guide

 There are several publications on the market that provide guidance on how much a camera is worth.
 Most of us who collect cameras, myself included, have several of them.
-The operative word here though is "guidance."
+The operative word is "guidance."
 You really need a certain level of expertise in the subject matter, in order to use a price guide effectively.
-Anyone can look up the numbers, but a consideration of the guide itself, its date of publication, the true condition of the item, the mood of the market, the time of year and a litany of other factors are mandatory to know, in order to establish the value of a camera, even when when using a price guide.
-I recommend that people consider more than one source.
+Anyone can look up the numbers, but a consideration of the guide itself, its date of publication, the true condition of the item, the current mood of the market, the time of year, and a litany of other factors are mandatory to know, in order to establish the value of a camera, even when when using a price guide.
+I also recommend that people consider more than one source.

-However, if you are only going to use one guide, McKeown's 2005-2006 Price Guide To Antique & Classic Cameras is a staple item on the bookshelf of most knowledgable collectors.
+However, if you are only going to use one guide, McKeown's 2005-2006 Price Guide To Antique & Classic Cameras is a staple item on the current bookshelf of most knowledgable collectors.

 Oh yes, one other thing - something a great many people forget (and occasionally want to blame me for).
 In order for something to have value, you have to find a buyer.
-Believe me, it does not matter what a thousand price guides say...an old camera is only worth the amount you can find someone willing to pay you for it.
+Believe me, it does not matter what a thousand price guides say...an old camera is only worth the amount which you can find someone willing to pay you for it.

 On-Line Camera Price Guides